foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/rec_rnn_dense.rst

    (that is, :math:`bias.scale = inputs[0].scale * weights[0].scale`).

-Depending on the debug level (see section :ref:`err_codes`) this function performs a parameter check and returns the result as an ``mli_status`` code as described in section :ref:`kernl_sp_conf`.
+Depending on the debug level (see section :ref:`err_codes`), this function performs a parameter check and returns the result as an ``mli_status`` code as described in section :ref:`kernl_sp_conf`.